 Activity-dependent neuroprotective protein (ADNP) syndrome, also known as the Helsmoortel Van Der Aa syndrome, is a rare condition diagnosed in children exhibiting signs of autism and suffering from developmental delays as well as intellectual disabilities 9-16.
 The syndrome occurs when one of the two copies of the ADNP gene is de novo mutated (mostly STOP or frameshift mutation), resulting in loss of normal functions 12,17.
 When the mutation is close to the ADNP start codon, the child will present a haploinsufficient loss-of-function phenotype.
 Indeed, Adnp+/− mice 18 suffer from slower axonal transport 19 and impaired dendritic spines, learning and memory deficiencies, muscle weakness, and communication problems, mimicking the human condition 20-25 (Table 1).
 Similarly, heterozygous Adnp Tyr mice carrying the most prevalent pTyr718* mutation (almost halving the mutated protein) show delayed development, aberrant gait, and early brain tauopathy coupled to aberrant visual evoked potential 26.
 The ADNP microtubule-interacting fragment NAP (Davunetide, CP201) 27,28 resolves, in part, ADNP deficiencies and protects against ADNP pathogenic sequence variant abnormalities in mouse (above) and humanized cell models 10,29,30 (with mouse ADNP presenting 90% identity to the human ADNP) 31 (Tables 2 & 3).
-Having all the models at hand, we present an advantage to test a direct gene-therapy strategy for treating ADNP syndrome cases by inhibiting the potential toxic allele expression by RNA silencing while replenishing this pathogenic allele with healthy ADNP mRNA.
-This approach will be compared to pharmacological intervention and will pave the path to other syndromes.
+Having all the models at hand, we present an advantage to test a direct gene-therapy strategy for treating ADNP syndrome cases by inhibiting the potential toxic allele expression by RNA silencing (using siRNA) while replenishing this pathogenic allele with healthy ADNP mRNA.
+This approach will be compared to pharmacological intervention and will pave the path for treatments directed to other syndromes.

 Team: Our team includes four PIs with different and complementary expertise as follows.
 Professor Illana Gozes (IG, Tel Aviv University), the discoverer of ADNP and NAP, an expert translational neuroscientist.
 Professor Shlomo Wagner (SW, Haifa University), an expert for in vivo electrophysiology in social behavior and animal models of autism.
-Dr. Shani Stern (SS, Haifa University), an expert in differentiating patient-derived pluripotent stem cells to neurons and Dr. Assaf Zinger (AZ, Technion), an expert in producing biomimetic nanoparticles and their translational use for RNA delivery into the brain.
+Dr. Shani Stern (SS, Haifa University), an expert in differentiating patient-derived pluripotent stem cells to neurons and organoids and electrophysiology and Dr. Assaf Zinger (AZ, Technion), an expert in producing biomimetic nanoparticles and their translational use for RNA delivery into the brain.
 Importantly, NAP (Dauvnetide) and related ADNP technologies are exclusively licensed to ATED Therapeutics Ltd (IG, Chief Scientific Officer), which is developing ADNP-based therapies, targeting first the ADNP syndrome.
 With the discovery of potential pipeline-therapeutics proposed here, ATED will be ready for direct clinical translation of the proposed study’s findings.

-Aim: We propose a synergistic effort of our labs to develop and test a cutting-edge, gene-therapy strategy for the ADNP syndrome, based on RNA-encapsulating biomimetic NPs.
+Aim: We propose a synergistic effort of our labs to develop and test a cutting-edge, gene-therapy strategy for the ADNP syndrome, based on RNA-encapsulating biomimetic NP.
 This strategy will be tested on cellular and animal models of the most prevalent human de novo mutation of the ADNP gene (Tyr719*), as well as on haploinsufficiency cellular and animal models, and its results will be directly compared with pharmacological NAP treatment.
 We hypothesize that the deteriorating effects of ADNP mutations may arise from both a reduced dose of functional ADNP protein and dominant-negative effect of the mutated protein.
 Thus, delivering mRNA of functional protein may not be enough to correct all the effects of the mutation, and an inhibitory RNA strategy should also be employed.
-To challenge this hypothesis, we will examine the effects of using the nanoparticles for delivering either siRNA against the mutated gene, mRNA of the functional gene, or both RNA types together, to each one of the models.
+To challenge this hypothesis, we will examine the effects of using NP for delivering either siRNA against the mutated gene, mRNA of the functional gene, or both RNA types together, to each one of the models.

 Preliminary results: